saasbook/courseware/vm-setup/Readme.md

+The `vm-setup` directory contains both a `Gemfile` that lists virtually all the gems used in the ESaaS assignments, and a Cloud9 setup script that uses the resulting `Gemfile.lock` to batch-install these on Cloud9.

+The setup script will also work on a "bare" Ubuntu 14.04 on which rvm has been installed with Ruby 2.2:
+`curl -sSL https://get.rvm.io | bash -s stable --ruby=2.2.2`

-Created a new script for Ubuntu 12.04 LTS and VM based on the 0.10.2 script and VM instructions located at the below address.
+We still have the script for Ubuntu 12.04 LTS and VM based on the 0.10.2 script and VM instructions located at the below address.
 Also, created a version of rottenpotatoes for the VM from scratch as per book.
 This has been tested with all homework of CS-169.1x including submission to grader.